ppy/osu-wiki/wiki/Contests/PDC/2024/en.md

 | 2nd | **[osu! deskmat](https://osu.ppy.sh/store/products/1347) of your choice** (courtesy of [Chaoslitz](https://osu.ppy.sh/users/3621552)), custom Pending Cup 2024 sticker set and keychain |
 | 3rd | Custom Pending Cup 2024 sticker set and keychain |

-Besides that, we will also have two lucky draws of 1 month of osu! supporter for anyone who participates (excluding prize winners).
-Make sure to join our [Discord server](https://discord.com/invite/fVgU9pA) so that you can get involved!
+Besides that, there will be two lucky draws of 1 month of osu! supporter for anyone who participates (excluding prize winners).
+Make sure to join the [Discord server](https://discord.com/invite/fVgU9pA) to get involved.

 ## Rules